quicbit-js/qb1-type-base/readme.md

 # qb1-type-base

-Object definitions for the fundamental 'base' types and tokens that underpin qb1 serialization.
+Object definitions for the fundamental types that underpin qb1 serialization.

 Note that this package simply creates a shallow wrapper for a given type object that uses exact 3-character names 'int', 'obj', etc.  type-base does not normalize long or tiny names and it